msantos/srly/README.md

                 Option = tcsanow | tcsadrain | tcsaflush | tcsasoft
                 Termios = binary() | #termios{}

-        Sets the terminal attributes of the serial device.
+        Sets the terminal attributes of a serial device.

         'tcsasoft' is a non-portable, BSD action. tcsetattr/3 will return {error,unsupported} on other platforms.

         Warning: the contents of Termios are passed directly to tcsettr(3).
-If the system tcsettr(3) does not perform any validation of the structure, it's possible the Erlang VM will crash.
+If the system tcsettr(3) does not perform any validation of the structure, it is possible the Erlang VM may crash.

     serctl:cfsetispeed(Termios, Speed) -> Termios1